 In summary, the Advanced Comprehensive

-Classifiers Project will apply a suite of very different methods
+Classifiers project applies a suite of very different methods to the classification

-information necessary to classify new observations using one of those
+to classify new observations using one of those methods or combinations

 To analyze the predictors of survival for the Titanic maritime disaster,

 Select the yellow triangle icon on the middle-right side of the data